Morinda Citrifolia - Noni - by

 recommended by U.S. RDAs or manufacturers.
 The results suggest that prevention

-of carcinogen-DNA adduct formation and the antioxidant activity of Morinda
+of carcinogen-DNA adduct formation and the antioxidant activity of

-citrifoliamay contribute to the cancer preventive effect of Morinda citrifolia.
+citrifolia may contribute to the cancer preventive effect of Morinda citrifolia.

 Q. Can a morinda citrifolia supplement be used the same day as